minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

 - **description**: A description of the boefje explaining in short what it can do.
 This will both be displayed inside the KAT-alogus and on the boefje's page.
 - **properties**: This contains a list of objects which each will show the KAT-alogus what inputs are requested from the user.
 This can range from requesting for an API-key to extra commands the boefje should run.
   Inside the boefje.json file, we specified 2 environment variables that will be used by this boefje. + **MESSAGE**: For this property we ask the user to send us a string which this boefje will use to create some raw data. + **NUMBER**: For this property we ask the user to send us an integer between 1 and 9.
 - **required**: In here we need to give a list of the objects' names that the user has to provide to run our boefje.
-For this example we will only require the user to give us the MESSAGE variable.
+For this example, we will only require the user to give us the MESSAGE variable.
 We do this by adding "MESSAGE" to the _required_ list.

 ### main.py